yuanboFaith/liver_MFA/README.md

-Using the 🗂️ **`LvM_Fasted`** folder as the representative example:
+Using the 🗂️ **`LvM_Fasted`** model as a representative example:

 #### Step 1 — Supplementary Functions

-📝 **`1_supplement_function.R`** defines utility functions required throughout the iterative MFA workflow, including numerical matrix operations, data-structure conversion, and replacement of flux notation with numerical flux values.
+📝 **`1_supplement_function.R`** defines utility functions required throughout the  MFA workflow, including numerical matrix operations, data-structure conversion, and replacement of flux notation with numerical flux values.

 #### Step 2 — Stoichiometric and EMU Calculator